-2. This return consists of 2 parts and 3 supplementary items.
+This return consists of 2 parts and 3 supplementary items.
 It should be completed by authorized institutions in the following manner:

-For Part I and Notes (1) & (2) For Part II and Notes (3), (4), (5), (6) & (7) Institutions incorporated in HK without overseas branches / institutions incorporated outside HK Report the aggregate positions of HK offices Report the aggregate positions of HK offices Institutions incorporated in HK with overseas branches Same as above Report the combined position of HK offices and overseas branches unless otherwise indicated
+For Part I and Notes

+(1) & (2)

+For Part II and Notes

+(3), (4), (5), (6) & (7)

+Institutions incorporated in HK without overseas branches / institutions incorporated outside HK

+Report the aggregate positions of HK offices

+Report the aggregate positions of HK offices

+Institutions incorporated in HK with overseas branches

+Same as above

+Report the combined position of HK offices and overseas branches unless otherwise indicated

-3. The return, showing the positions as at the last calendar day of each quarter, should be submitted no later than 14 days after the end of each quarter.
+- 2.1 The return, showing the positions as at the last calendar day of each quarter, should be submitted no later than 14 days after the end of each quarter.
 In the case of an institution incorporated in Hong Kong with overseas branches, the information required under Part II and Notes (3), (4), (5), (6) & (7) of the return may be separately submitted within a period to be agreed with the Monetary Authority if that institution has difficulties in complying with the time limit.
-However, in no case should the information be submitted later than 6 weeks after the end of each quarter.
-If the submission deadline falls on a public holiday, it will be deferred to the next working day.
+However, in no case should the information be submitted later than 1 month after the end of each quarter.
+If the submission deadline falls on a public holiday, it will be deferred to the next working day. - 2.2 Certain items reported under Parts I and II of this return should be reconciled with the amounts reported in relevant items in the Return of Assets and Liabilities (Form MA(BS)1 or MA(BS)1B) and the Return of Current Year's Profit & Loss Account (Form MA(BS)1C).
+Details are given in the specific instructions below and are summarised in Appendix 1.